This is another post related to the history of Akzidenz-Grotesk.

 Contrary to Günther Gerhard Lange’s statement in a 2003 interview with Yvonne Schwemer-Scheddin in Typografische Monatsblätter, the Royal-Grotesk typeface was not a product Berlin’s H. Berthold AG acquired in 1908 when they purchased the Ferd.
 Theinhardt typefoundry.
-Instead, Royal-Grotesk was actually created at Berthold a few years earlier.
-H. Berthold AG probably published it in late 1902, although some sources give 1903 as the year of its release, such as [AfB] and [Wetzig].
+Instead, Royal-Grotesk had already been created at Berthold a few years earlier.
+The firm probably published it in late 1902, although some sources give 1903 as the year of its release, including [AfB] and [Wetzig].

-Just like I did at the end of the previous paragraph, I’ve written indications of my sources for all the typeface names and date-attributions in this post inside of square brackets.
-Where copies of the sources are available on the Internet, I have made those particular source names links to the pages of those online PDFs.
-Structure wise, this may be a bit of a completed post, because of all those linked and unlinked references.
-Still, the post comes in at less than 3,300 words, so it isn’t too long!
-At the end, you’ll find bibliographic details for each source I’ve mentioned.
+As I did at the end of the previous paragraph, I’ve indicated below what the sources of my typeface names and date-attributions are, inside square brackets.
+Where copies of the sources are available online, those particular source names are links to online PDFs.
+Structure-wise, this may be a bit complicated, thanks to the linked and unlinked references.
+Still, the post comes in at less than 3,700 words, so it isn’t too long!
+At the bottom, you’ll find bibliographic details for each source mentioned.

 What’s in a name?

-I have read several twenty-first century statements insisting that Royal-Grotesk’s connection to Ferdinand Theinhardt (1820–1906) is proven because the typeface name includes the term Royal.
+I have read several twenty-first-century statements insisting that Royal-Grotesk’s connection to Ferdinand Theinhardt (1820–1906) is proven because the typeface name includes the term Royal.
 That is quite a leap, though!
 I’ve written more on why in this post’s next section.
-First, let me provide a brief summary of the history of the Theinhardt foundry’s ownership.
+First, let me provide a summary of the history of the Theinhardt foundry’s ownership.